okay633/netsnipe/readme.md

 # NetSnipe
-A production-ready pentest tool for network recon and vulnerability probing.
+Pentest tool for network recon and vulnerability probing.

 ## Features
 - Port scanning with stealth mode